makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 The taller fox --- much taller, which Sélène quite enjoyed --- tucked his muzzle over her head and nodded against her.
 "I'm fine, it's alright," he murmured.
 "You going to head into work today, sweetheart?
 You only have one from-home day left this week."

 "I think so, yeah.
 Feeling pretty good today, actually."
 That cool ache sat in her chest, where it didn't grow any, yet somehow made it's presence all the more known.
-The cold of anxiety tickled along her ribs
+The cold of anxiety tickled along her ribs, threatening to make a liar of her.

-It was an easily fixable thing.
+She had to ask.
+She had to.
 She just had to ask.
 "You sure you're alright?"

 The pang subsided.